-All applicants for allocations are required to submit an Application for Allocation.
-In applying the Allocation Guidelines, the NWMB will primarily rely upon the applicants' Plans, Annual Reports from those who have received allocations previously, and Verification Reports prepared by DFO and Transport Canada.
+All parties interested in receiving allocation are required to submit an Application for Allocation.
+In applying the Allocation Guidelines, the NWMB will primarily rely upon the applicants' plans, Annual Reports from those who have received allocations previously, and Verification Reports prepared by DFO and TC.
 Templates outlining the information requirements for the Application for Allocation and for the Annual Report are attached to this Allocation Policy as Appendix B and Appendix C, respectively.